cwi-dis/igor/doc/plugin-structure.rst

 which is called whenever any method of the plugin is to be called.
 This function should return an object on which the individual methods are looked up.
 The ``igorPlugin`` function is called every time a plugin method needs to be called, but it can of course return a singleton object.
 See the *watchdog* plugin for an example. *igor* is a pointer to the global Igor object (see below), *PluginName* is the name under which the plugin has been installed, and *PluginData* is filled from ``/data/plugindata/_pluginname_``.

 Each operation will call a method on the object.
-There will always be an argument ``token`` which will be the current set of capabilities (or ``None`` if Igor is running without capability support) and which the plugin will have to pass to most Igor API calls.
+There will always be an argument ``token`` which will be the current full set of capabilities (or ``None`` if Igor is running without capability support) and which the plugin will have to pass to most Igor API calls.
+The full set of capabilities consists of the capabilities carried by the caller of this plugin *plus* the capabilities of the plugin itself.
+There is another argument ``callerToken`` which contains only the capabilities of the caller.
+The intention of these two sets of capabilities is that the plugin code will use the *token* set when accessing private data and *callerToken* when accessing data that is passed in by the user (or when it wants to ensure the calling user actually has the right to access the data).

 Accessing ``/plugin/pluginname`` will call the ``index()`` method.